The top of the invoice shows the basic customer details, including:

 When the scanner is in capture mode, the button will change to SCANNING.
 To exit scanning mode, click the button to return it to the Scan Items state.

-Note: The barcode must be added to the Item Detail for the scanning function to work properly.
+Note: The barcode must be added to the Item Detail for the scanning function to work correctly.

-Click the + New Items button to create a new, blank invoice.
-This is typically done for a standalone invoice.
-Generally, invoices are created in the Sales Order, Project, or Work Order modules.
+Click the + New Items button to create a new, blank invoice, typically done for a standalone invoice.
+Generally, invoices are generated in the Sales Order, Project, or Work Order modules.